 3. Burn hotter which means faster (less time cooking)

-4. Made with local materials (cost less to make)
+4. Made with local materials (cost less or nothing to make)

 5. Are adaptable (suits a wide range of situations)

 6. Are repairable (anyone can make, fix and remake using local clay)

 7. Are transferable (anyone can teach someone how to replicate)